samudrikajena/Assignment_12.1/README.md

 ACADGILD DATASCIENCE Course Assignment 12.1

-To see out put of assignments I have used google cloud platform "https://colab.research.google.com".
+To see out put of this assignment I have used google cloud platform "https://colab.research.google.com".

 To run the output please follow below steps